Studenternas IP

-Studenternas IP is a multi-use stadium in Uppsala, Sweden and the home arena for the football clubs IK Sirius Fotboll on the men's side and IK Uppsala Fotboll on the women's and in bandy for IK Sirius in Elitserien and several other bandy teams.
+Studenternas IP is a multi-use stadium in Uppsala, Sweden and the home arena for the football club IK Sirius Fotboll on the men's side and IK Uppsala Fotboll on the women's and in bandy for IK Sirius in Elitserien and several other bandy teams.
 It was inaugurated on 21 March 1909.

 The summer arena has a total capacity of 10,522 spectators and the winter arena 4,700.
 The bandy finals were played here from 1991 until 2012.
-Starting in 2018, the finals are once again played at Studenternas.
+From 2018 until 2023, the finals were once again played at Studenternas.
 The arena has a much bigger capacity during that weekend, for example 25,560 spectators saw the 2010 men's final.
 The summer arena underwent a major upgrade between 2017 and 2020.

 The "new Studenternas" has a capacity of 10,522 spectators.
+The record attendance under the new capacity is 10,054, which was set when AIK won the Allsvenskan clash on July 31 2023.